jpuli/pqvp/README.md

 Read only Username and Password

 # Technical Approach to Building DAAS
 Our team chose modern tools and techniques to manage this effort and to build the solution.
 As expected, are approach was "default to open".
-Moreover, team members were already familiar with these tools, which reduced delivery time.
-We used the following tool, which we've catagorized as 1) "Design-Time", meaning that we used them to manage the effor, or 2) "Run-Time" which means that these products comprise the DAAS execution platforms.
+Since team members were  familiar with these tools we were able to accelerate delivery time.
+We used the following tools which we've catagorized as 1) "Design-Time", meaning that we employed them for management and design activities, and 2) "Run-Time" which means that these products comprise the DAAS execution platform.

 **Design-Time**

-* Jira for managing Sprints and their activities: Epics and User Stories
+* Jira -- managing Sprints and their activities: Epics and User Stories

-* Jenkins for build and deploy
+* Jenkins -- build and deploy

-* Dropbox for sharing files
+* Dropbox -- sharing files

-* Slack for communication
+* Slack -- communication

-* Oracle data modeler to develop logical and physical data models
+* Oracle data modeler -- develop logical and physical data models

-* Github for source control
+* Github -- source control

-* Visio for documentation
+* Visio -- documentation

-* InDesign for UI design
+* InDesign -- UI design

 **Run-Time**

+* JQuery -- UI

+* HTML5 -- UI

+* Bootstrap framework -- UI

+* Swagger/OpenAPI -- Application

+* Java -- Application

+* Spring Boot -- Application

+* AWS -- Infrastructure

+* Linux/Docker -- Platform

+* NGINX -- Web Server

+* Spring Boot -- Application Server

+* Postgress -- Database

 ## Approach